 I’ve visited these sites in Liverpool and have written about them previously.
 Both songs were enormous hits.
 I recall the Ed Sullivan TV show featured a “video” of the band doing the songs.
-It seemed somewhat disappointing, as we were used to seeing the Beatles live on his show 3 years earlier, as I’ve written about before.
+It seemed somewhat disappointing, as we were used to seeing The Beatles live on his show three years earlier, as I’ve written about before.
 They just missed achieving the #1 spot on the charts behind Engelbert Humperdinck’s “Please Release Me.”

 Beach Boys and Rock & Roll